sassyelements/ctrl-view/README.md

 First you need to get the plugin file `CtrlView.js`.
 Copy it to your JS directory.
 You can create a directory called `plugins/` in your JS directory and put the `CtrlView.js` there.

-In your index.js file you want to initialize the object as shown in example below:
+In your index.js file you want to instantiate the object as shown in example below:

 ```javascript
 import CtrlView from './js/plugins/CtrlView';